natep/Restless/README.md

     [task resume];

 DR_CALLBACK() is a special macro that takes the type of object that you want to be returned, and creates a NSURLSessionTask-style callback where the first callback parameter is an object of that type.
-In the listRepos example above, a callback type of "NSArray<GitHubRepo*>*" is specified.
+In the listRepos example above, a callback type of `NSArray<GitHubRepo*>*` is specified.
 When you call the listRepos method, code completion will automatically expand that to the following callback:

     ^(NSArray<GitHubRepo*>* result, NSURLResponse *response, NSError *error)